Chinese Taipei no-hits Canada in dominant LLWS victory | TSN

 WILLIAMSPORT, Pa. — The Kuei-Shan Little League team from Taiwan finished fourth in last year's Little League World Series.

-Back in Williamsport for the second straight year, the team has more depth and skill, and proved that with a dominant 8-0 win over Canada on Wednesday.
+Back in Williamsport for the second straight year, the Taiwan squad has more depth and skill, and proved that with a dominant 8-0 win over Canada on Wednesday.

 Taiwan scored five runs in the third inning, added three more in the fifth and no-hit the Whalley Little League team from Surrey, B.C., in the six-inning opener for both squads.

-Whalley's Kayden Krestanovich made a Daulton Varsho-like circus catch in the outfield in the fourth inning, Canada turned a beautiful double play, and the Canadian infielders flashed some leather later in the game on hard-hit balls from Taiwan, but the Canadian squad couldn't solve Taiwan's pitching.
+Whalley's Kayden Krestanovich made a Daulton Varsho-like circus catch in the outfield in the fourth inning, Canada turned a beautiful double play, and the Canadian infielders flashed some leather later in the game on hard-hit balls, but the Canadian squad couldn't solve Taiwan's pitching.

-Lai Cheng-Xi pitched four and two-thirds scoreless innings and struck out 10 batters and issued no walks.
+Lai Cheng-Xi, nicknamed the Little Dragon, pitched 4 2/3 scoreless innings and struck out 10 batters and issued no walks.
 Ciou Zhi-Kai finished up with three strikeouts and a walk in 1 1/3 innings.

 Starter Ben Wegwitz worked three innings on the mound for Canada, giving up five runs and six walks.
 He had four strike outs.
 Ronan Bobiles worked 1 2/3 innings, giving up two hits, two runs and one walk.
 He struck out one batter.
 Raymond Dhasi and Blake Anderson did mop-up duty in relief.